Wisdom tooth: History

+The oldest known impacted wisdom tooth belonged to a European woman who lived between 13,000 and 11,000 BCE, in the Magdalenian period.
+Nonetheless, molar impaction was relatively rare prior to the modern era.
+With the Industrial Revolution, the affliction became ten times more common, owing to the new prevalence of soft, processed foods.
+This since eating harder-to-chew foods, such as fresh fruits and vegetables, while the body is still growing, stimulates the jawbones to grow larger and is needed to avoid too small jaws for the teeth, which is the cause of impacted wisdom teeth.

 Structure

 Tooth morphology

-Morphology of wisdom teeth can be variable.
+The morphology of wisdom teeth can be variable.

 Maxillary (upper) third molars commonly have a triangular crown with a deep central fossa from which multiple irregular fissures originate.
 Their roots are commonly fused together and can be irregular in shape.

 Mandibular (lower) third molars are the smallest molar teeth in the permanent dentition.
 The crown usually takes on a rounded rectangular shape that features four or five cusps with an irregular fissure pattern.
 Roots are greatly reduced in size and can be fused together.

 Dental notation

 There are several notation systems used in dentistry to identify teeth.
-Under the Palmer/Zsigmondy system, the right and left maxillary wisdom teeth are represented by 8┘ and └8, while 8┐and ┌8 represent the right and left mandibular wisdom teeth.
+Under the Palmer/Zsigmondy system, the right and left maxillary wisdom teeth are represented by 8⏌ and ⎿8, while 8⏋ and ⎾8 represent the right and left mandibular wisdom teeth.
 Under the FDI notational system, the right and left maxillary third molars are numbered 18 and 28, respectively, and the right and left mandibular third molars are numbered 48 and 38.
 According to the Universal Numbering System the right and left upper wisdom teeth are numbered 1 and 16 and the right and left lower wisdom teeth are 17 and 32.

 Variation

-Agenesis of wisdom teeth differs by population, ranging from practically zero in Aboriginal Tasmanians to nearly 100% in indigenous Mexicans (see research paper with world map showing prevalence).
-The difference is related to the PAX9, and MSX1 gene (and perhaps other genes).
+Agenesis of wisdom teeth differs by population, ranging from practically zero in Aboriginal Tasmanians to nearly 100% in indigenous Mexicans.
+The difference is related to the PAX9 and MSX1 genes (and perhaps other genes).

 Age of eruption

 There is significant variation between the reported age of eruption of wisdom teeth between different populations.
 For example, wisdom teeth tend to erupt earlier in people with African heritage compared to people of Asian and European heritage.

-Generally wisdom teeth erupt most commonly between age 17 and 21.
+Generally, wisdom teeth erupt most commonly between ages 17 and 21.
 Eruption may start as early as age 13 in some groups and typically occurs before the age of 25.
 If they have not erupted by age 25, oral surgeons generally consider that the tooth will not erupt spontaneously.

 Root development can continue for up to three years after eruption occurs.